 If you want to have one dedicated project for your inventory file(s), adding a CI/CD configuration can be one option to workaround this issue.
 Here is a simple example for GitLab:

-stages: - deploy tower: stage: deploy only: - master # only trigger a refresh if the commit was on the master branch script: - source ~/.tower # read variable definitions from file - curl -u $username:$password -k -X POST https://$tower_host/api/v2/projects/$inventoryproject/update/
+1stages: 2- deploy 3 4tower: 5 stage: deploy 6 only: 7 - master # only trigger a refresh if the commit was on the master branch 8 script: 9 - source ~/.tower # read variable definitions from file 10 - curl -u $username:$password -k -X POST https://$tower_host/api/v2/projects/$inventoryproject/update/

 ~/.tower file contains the respective variable definitions:

-username= # your Tower user with enough privileges to trigger the refresh password= # the password of this user tower_host= # the FQDN or IP address of your Ansible Tower server inventoryproject= # the name of the SCM project, use %20 to replace spaces, if there are eny
+1username= # your Tower user with enough privileges to trigger the refresh 2password= # the password of this user 3tower_host= # the FQDN or IP address of your Ansible Tower server 4inventoryproject= # the name of the SCM project, use %20 to replace spaces, if there are eny

 Every time you commit a new inventory file the CI/CD pipeline will trigger an inventory refresh in Ansible Tower, making sure whenever the next Job Template using this inventory is launched, it will use the up to date version.